Algirdas Brazauskas

-Algirdas Mykolas Brazauskas ([ˈɐ̂ˑlʲɡʲɪrdɐs ˈmʲîːkoːɫɐs brɐˈzɐ̂ˑʊskɐs], 22 September 1932 – 26 June 2010) was the first President (fourth overall) of a newly re-independent post-Soviet Lithuania from 1993 to 1998 and Prime Minister from 2001 to 2006.
+Algirdas Mykolas Brazauskas ([ˈɐ̂ˑlʲɡʲɪrdɐs ˈmʲîːkoːɫɐs brɐˈzɐ̂ˑʊskɐs], 22 September 1932 – 26 June 2010) was the fourth president of Lithuania, in office from 1993 to 1998.
+He also served as Prime Minister of Lithuania from 2001 to 2006.
+Brazauskas was the first democratically elected president of post-Soviet Lithuania.

-He also served as head of the Communist Party of Lithuania that broke with Moscow.
+He also served as head of the Communist Party of Lithuania that broke with the Communist Party of the Soviet Union.

 Biography

 Brazauskas was born in Rokiškis, Lithuania.
+Brazauskas traces his family back to the 18th century.
+In the village of Mikailiškiai (now Radviliškis District Municipality).
+His father was Kazimieras Brazauskas (1906–1997) and mother was Sofija Brazauskienė (née Perezilevičiūtė; 1904–1979).
 He finished Kaišiadorys High School in 1952 and graduated from Kaunas Polytechnic Institute in 1956 with a degree in civil engineering.
-He later served as a Conscript sailor in the Soviet Navy, serving as a Fire controlman on board the Riga-class frigate Rosomacha until 1960.
+He later served as a Conscript sailor in the Soviet Navy, serving as a Fire controlman on board the Riga-class frigate Rosomakha until 1960.
 In 1967, Brazauskas started working in the Governmental Planning Committee, as a Committee's head's assistant.
-In 1974, Brazauskas received PhD in economics.
+In 1974, Brazauskas received a PhD in economics.

-Family

-He divorced his first wife, Julia, with whom he had two daughters; he married Kristina Butrimienė in 2002.
+He divorced his first wife, Julija, with whom he had two daughters; he married Kristina Butrimienė in 2002.

 Political career

+In the Lithuanian SSR and early independent Lithuania

-He took various positions in the government of Lithuanian SSR and Communist Party of Lithuania since 1965:
+Brazauskas held various positions in the government of Lithuanian SSR and Communist Party of Lithuania from 1965 onwards: